NDIS participants life satisfaction

 How this measure varies by…

-• Does the proportion of NDIS participants who report feeling satisfied about their life in general now and in the future vary for First Nations and non-Indigenous participants?
+• Does the proportion of NDIS participants who report feeling satisfied about their life as a whole vary for First Nations and non-Indigenous participants?

-The data in the graph and the table below show the proportion of NDIS participants (aged 15–64) who report feeling satisfied about their life in general now and in the future, by Indigenous status.
-In 2022–23, 46% of First Nations NDIS participants reported feeling satisfied about their life in general now and in the future, compared with 48% of non-Indigenous participants.
+The data in the graph and the table below show the proportion of NDIS participants (aged 15–64) who report feeling satisfied about their life as a whole, by Indigenous status.
+In 2024–25, 52% of First Nations NDIS participants and 57% of non-Indigenous participants reported feeling satisfied about their life as a whole.

 Source: National Disability Insurance Agency (NDIA) – Business Systems | Data source overview

-• Does the proportion of NDIS participants who report feeling satisfied about their life in general now and in the future vary by gender?
+• Does the proportion of NDIS participants who report feeling satisfied about their life as a whole vary by gender?

-The data in the graph and the table below show the proportion of NDIS participants (aged 15–64) who report feeling satisfied about their life in general now and in the future, for males and females.
-In 2022–23, 49% of male NDIS participants reported feeling satisfied about their life in general now and in the future, compared with 46% of female participants.
+The data in the graph and the table below show the proportion of NDIS participants (aged 15–64) who report feeling satisfied about their life as a whole, for males and females.
+In 2024–25, 59% of male NDIS participants reported feeling satisfied about their life as a whole, compared with 54% of female participants.

 Source: National Disability Insurance Agency (NDIA) – Business Systems | Data source overview

-• Does the proportion of NDIS participants who report feeling satisfied about their life in general now and in the future vary by age?
+• Does the proportion of NDIS participants who report feeling satisfied about their life as a whole vary by age?

-The data in the graph and the table below show the proportion of NDIS participants (aged 15–64) who report feeling satisfied about their life in general now and in the future, grouped by age.
-In 2022–23, 49% of NDIS participants aged 25–44 reported feeling satisfied about their life in general now and in the future, compared with 45% in the 15–24 age group.
+The data in the graph and the table below show the proportion of NDIS participants (aged 15–64) who report feeling satisfied about their life as a whole, grouped by age.
+In 2024–25, 58% of NDIS participants aged 15–24 reported feeling satisfied about their life as a whole, compared with 54% of those aged 25–44.

 Source: National Disability Insurance Agency (NDIA) – Business Systems | Data source overview

-• Does the proportion of NDIS participants who report feeling satisfied about their life in general now and in the future vary by cultural and linguistic diversity background?
+• Does the proportion of NDIS participants who report feeling satisfied about their life as a whole vary by cultural and linguistic diversity background?

-The data in the graph and the table below show the proportion of NDIS participants (aged 15–64) who report feeling satisfied about their life in general now and in the future, by culturally and linguistically diverse (CALD) status.
-In 2022–23, 44% of NDIS participants from CALD backgrounds reported feeling satisfied about their life in general now and in the future, compared with 48% among the non-CALD group.
+The data in the graph and the table below show the proportion of NDIS participants (aged 15–64) who report feeling satisfied about their life as a whole, by culturally and linguistically diverse (CALD) status.
+In 2024–25, 53% of NDIS participants from CALD backgrounds reported feeling satisfied about their life as a whole, compared with 57% among the non-CALD group.

 Source: National Disability Insurance Agency (NDIA) – Business Systems | Data source overview

-• Does the proportion of NDIS participants who report feeling satisfied about their life in general now and in the future vary by remoteness?
+• Does the proportion of NDIS participants who report feeling satisfied about their life as a whole vary by remoteness?

-The data in the graph and the table below show the proportion of NDIS participants (aged 15–64) who report feeling satisfied about their life in general now and in the future, grouped by remoteness.
-In 2022–23, in both regional areas with populations between 5,000 and 15,000 and those with populations of less than 5,000, 50% of NDIS participants reported feeling satisfied about their life in general now and in the future, compared with 46% in major cities (please note that some categories were not published due to small numbers and to protect confidentiality).
+The data in the graph and the table below show the proportion of NDIS participants (aged 15–64) who report feeling satisfied about their life as a whole, grouped by remoteness.
+In 2024–25, 68% of NDIS participants in regional areas with populations between 5,000 and 15,000 reported feeling satisfied about their life as a whole, compared with 52% in regional areas with populations greater than 50,000 (please note that some categories were not published due to small numbers and to protect confidentiality).

 Source: National Disability Insurance Agency (NDIA) – Business Systems | Data source overview

-• Does the proportion of NDIS participants who report feeling satisfied about their life in general now and in the future vary by disability group?
+• Does the proportion of NDIS participants who report feeling satisfied about their life as a whole vary by disability group?

-The data in the graph and the table below show the proportion of NDIS participants (aged 15–64) who report feeling satisfied about their life in general now and in the future, by disability group.
-In 2022–23, of NDIS participants with other physical disability, 64% reported feeling satisfied about their life in general now and in the future, compared with 37% of participants with autism (please note that some categories were not published due to small numbers and to protect confidentiality).
+The data in the graph and the table below show the proportion of NDIS participants (aged 15–64) who report feeling satisfied about their life as a whole, by disability group.
+In 2024–25, 68% of NDIS participants with an intellectual disability reported feeling satisfied about their life as a whole, compared with 40% of participants with psychosocial disability (please note that some categories were not published due to small numbers and to protect confidentiality).

 Source: National Disability Insurance Agency (NDIA) – Business Systems | Data source overview